RichardS0268/Connect4/README.md

 ## Description

-Using MCTS and UCT algorithms to play Connect 4 (The rules are a little bit different.
+Using MCTS and UCT algorithms play Connect 4 (The rules are a little bit different.
 [More details](https://docs.saiblo.net/games/connect4/connect4.html)).
-Evaluation is based on competition results existing `.so` in `./TestCases`.
+Evaluation is based on competition results with existing `.so` in `./TestCases`.

 ## Inference